 Antimicrobial Stewardship - 3 months

 Critical Care Medicine - 1 month

 Administration - Longitudinal

-Staffing (every fifth weekend – 12 hour shifts)
+Staffing (every third weekend – 8 hour clinical shift)

 Internal Medicine (1 month)